Botfuel/tutorials/integration-testing/integration-testing.md

 The goal of this tutorial is to learn how to automate the tests you would have to do manually to make sure your chatbot works as expected.

 For this tutorial, we’ll start from the <a href="https://github.com/Botfuel/botfuel-sample-starter">starter sample bot</a>.
-Make sure you have it running by following the <a href="./getting-started">Getting Started</a> tutorial up until the <a href="./getting-started#installation">installation</a> part.
+Make sure you have it running by following the <a href="/#/codelab/getting-started" target="_blank">Getting Started</a> tutorial.

 For instance, the starter sample bot has the following behavior: